itsnebulalol/Apollo/README.md

 - [ ] Hypixel Api Wrapper
 - [ ] Main Module GUI
 - [ ] Color Codes / Text Wrap in FontRenderer
-- [ ] Add Discord Webhook to this Respository
+- [ ] Add Discord Webhook to this Repository

 ### Modules

-All Modules must be documented aswell.
+All Modules must be documented as well.
 When adding any new modules create a new line to the table with the module name and a description of what it does.

 | Name | Description |
 | --- | --- |